Thinking and memory changes

 Not everyone who experiences thinking and memory changes goes on to develop Parkinson’s dementia.

 Parkinson’s dementia is very similar to another type of dementia, called dementia with Lewy bodies, and they share the same symptoms.
-These are the two main types of dementia that can affect people with Parkinson’s.
+These are the 2 main types of dementia that can affect people with Parkinson’s.

-• difficulty with visual and practical tasks.
-For example, reading clocks or putting on trousers correctly
+• Difficulty with visual and practical tasks.
+For example, reading clocks or putting on trousers correctly.

-• changes in thinking during the day – sometimes being alert but other times being confused
+• Changes in thinking during the day.
+Sometimes being alert but other times being confused.

 If you get dementia symptoms before or at the same time as movement symptoms, specialists will usually give a diagnosis of dementia with Lewy bodies.